rvnikita/tg_community_manager/docs/trigger_action_chains.md

 **Trigger_Action_Chain**
 - Main chain entity with priority and enabled status
+- Can be scoped to a specific chat (`chat_id`) or all chats in a group (`group_id`)
+- Exactly one of `chat_id` or `group_id` must be set (enforced by database check constraint)
-- Multiple chains can exist per chat
+- Multiple chains can exist per chat or group
 - Chains execute in priority order (lower number = higher priority)
+- When a message arrives in a chat, both chat-specific and group-level chains are executed

 **Chain_Trigger**
 - Evaluates message conditions